ShahramShakiba/Shadows-p04/README.md

 <br/> <br/>

 > [!IMPORTANT]
->> - It is crucial to grasp that the project incorporates _"Three.js"_, and _"Vanilla JavaScript"_ to build a 3D environment for observing Shadows effects.
+>> - It is crucial to grasp that the project incorporates _"Three.js"_ to build a 3D environment for observing Shadows effects.

 <br/><br/>